 Visitor attractions which increase use of the Canal and towpaths, and promote, protect or enhance the Canal's heritage or enhance the attractiveness of the canalside in Bishopbriggs are encouraged.
 This includes any relevant proposals that support and promote the Thomas Muir Heritage Trail section along the Canal towpath, between Bishopbriggs and Kirkintilloch.
-The council will also be supportive of proposals for visitor accommodation on or near the canal, subject to other relevant policies and scheduled monument consent from Historic Environment Scotland as required.
+The Council will also be supportive of proposals for visitor accommodation on or near the Canal, subject to other relevant policies.